The story of my website design (and some tips to help you create a beautiful DIY online home for your business and creative work)

 Usually, in the beginning stages of our business, we are still experimenting and figuring things out.
 If you are multifaceted, you may be figuring out what to focus your business on.
 You may be feeling into who your audience truly is.
 You may be experimenting with different offerings and services.

-For many feminine souls in business, I truly think that this initial experimentation is a big part of uncovering our true gifts, and deeper message, values and focus.
+For many feminine souls in business, I truly think that this initial experimentation is a big part of uncovering our deeper message, values and focus.
 Which means that trying to create a perfectly polished website straight away can often put a lot of unnecessary pressure on creative souls who are still figuring things out.

-I am some-one who likes to create and then feel into whether it works for me, rather than figuring out everything before I start.
+I am someone who likes to create and then feel into whether it works for me, rather than figuring out everything before I start.
 Which means that my website wasn’t something that I designed and then left.
 Instead, I slowly tweaked things over time, to reflect the deeper intent of my business.

 From the inception of my blog, my website has always been a place that I loved spending time tinkering with.
-It has always felt like a safe space for me to come, where I could connect with the vision for my business and become more comfortable sharing and expressing myself. (a note on this- at the start, I remember constantly putting my website back on private, as at that stage I definitely did feel that pressure to have it ‘all figured out’ and looking ultra professional).
+It has always felt like a safe space for me to come, where I could connect with the vision for my business and become more comfortable sharing and expressing myself.

 That being said, I always knew that my website was going to be the centre point of my business.
 As much as I talk about the importance of the intangible and unseen in my feminine healing work, I also love the beauty of being able to ground things- and a website is a beautiful grounding mechanism for our ideas and creativity, as it requires that we bring our vision, business, ideas, message and creative work into tangible expression, for others to experience and deepen into.